Kurtz0420/HeadlinesHay/README.md

 # HeadlinesHay
-A location based News App built with Kotlin, Hilt, Retrofit, Room, Jetpack Components
+A location based News App built with Kotlin, Hilt, Retrofit, Room, Couritines, and Jetpack Components with MVI architecture